Stock-Portfolio-Risk-Analyzer/spr-web/README.md

 9. Run `python manage.py runserver 0.0.0.0:5000`
 10. Connect to `localhost:5000` from your webbrowser to view the existing site

+## Local Database Setup

+Download and install PostgresSQL, including the development packages.

+Then you must create a database called `spra` along with a user/password called `spra`.
+Alternatively, you can change these settings in `stockportfolio/settings/local.py`

 ## Sort your Imports
 `isort -rc --atomic .`